JohnGrime/TIGERLine/README.md

 __Worked example__

+The following example attempts to locate the state enclosing the point at longitude and latitude ``-120,37``.
+Search is restricted to the states of California, Illinois, Oklahoma, and Michigan.
+The shapes are simplified by requiring a separation of ``min_dr=1e-1`` (i.e., 0.1 units) between consecutive points defining  shape boundary to increase performance:

 ```
 python3 test_tiger.py tl_2019_us_state/tl_2019_us_state -120 37 granularity=0.2 min_dr=1e-1 filters="STUSPS:CA,IL,OK,MI"
 ```

-This example attempts to locate the state enclosing the point at longitude and latitude ``-120,37``.
-Search is restricted to the states of California, Illinois, Oklahoma, and Michigan.
-The shapes are simplified by requiring a separation of ``min_dr=1e-1`` (i.e., 0.1 units) between consecutive points defining  shape boundary to increase performance.

 Using a mid-2014 MacBook Pro, the output of the example above is: